We head off fairly early with our minds set on booking a helicopter trip across the Grand Canyon.

 So, back to today, we head off to the Canyon stopping at the Visitor Centre outside the park.
 There is a popular IMAX theatre here but as we are going to spend the day seeing much of the Canyon and fly over it tomorrow we give it a miss.
 They actively encourage the use of shuttle buses rather than taking the car in but our strategy it to be at the fat (East) end for sunset.

-We return to the car and move east checking out different viewpoints.
-It is awesome to use the appropriate Americanism.
+We return to the car and move east checking out different

 We spend the whole day at the Canyon.
 There is food available, though the Ham and Cheese sandwich at lunch was basic – dry white bread with and handful of ham and a slice of processed cheese.
 For tea we picnicked out as sunset approached with salad and pizza slice.